Flag of Pandya

-The Flag of Pandya (/ta/) was used by the Pandyan Dynasty and consisted of the single fish or twin fish.
-There is no reference or description about the flag.
+The Flag of Pandya (/ta/) was used by the Pandyan Dynasty and consisted of a single fish or twin fishes.

+There exist no surviving reference or description about the physical flag.
 Therefore, any Pandya flags used in media are created for the purpose of illustration.
-There are flags with double fish or single fish as per archaeological findings and historians's illustration.
+There are flags with double fish or single fish as per archaeological findings and historians's illustration, with the fish emblem surviving in various Pandyan reliefs.